 27 Weeks Pregnant

 A healthy diet during pregnancy means that you gain the right amount of weight – without overshooting! – and give your baby all of the vitamins, minerals and other nutrients they need to grow.
 Being vegetarian brings with it many benefits – lots of fruit and vegetables and lots of fibre, a real plus towards the end of pregnancy – but are there some nutrients that vegetarians need to watch out for?
-Dietitian Sarah Keogh takes a look at how to manage a meat-free pregnancy.
+We have tips for healthy food alternatives, and pregnancy supplements you might find useful.

 Understanding your contractions